sergeylukin/sergeylukin.github.com/app/_posts/2015-11-05-collecting-favorite-nintendo-games-in-one-cartridge.md

 very well so far.
 The only complaint I have is about the quality of cartridge casing which is not compared to the quality of original Nintendo's cartridges unfortunately.
 Besides, it's an amazing addition to my Gameboy collection.
-I keep all my already owned GB/GBC/GBA games in EZ-Flash IV and can easily run license-free ROMs on real hardware.
+I keep my already owned GB/GBC/GBA games in EZ-Flash IV and can easily run license-free ROMs released by independent developers on real hardware.

 ![EZ-Flash IV](/images/ezflash.jpg){: .u-absoluteCenter .u-parentWidth }{:style="max-width: 400px"}

 In order to run original Gameboy / Gameboy Color games on EZ-Flash IV, they need to be emulated.
-I've accomplished that with [Gameboy Emulator](http://www.webpersona.com/goomba/) and [Gameboy Color Emulator](http://www.dwedit.org/gba/goombacolor.php).
+It can be accomplished with [Gameboy Emulator](http://www.webpersona.com/goomba/) and [Gameboy Color Emulator](http://www.dwedit.org/gba/goombacolor.php).
 Both emulators take GB/GBC ROMs and export GBA-compatible ROM.
-The good thing about this is that you can benefit from what the emulation provides you with, like for example being able to save/load game progess state at at any given point.
+The good thing about this is that you can benefit from what the emulation provides you with, like being able to save/load game progess state at at any given point.
 Say, you're playing Super Mario Land (which is an amazing Gameboy title by the way!) for
 10 minutes and suddenly need to go to do some other things.
 By running game